Filed under: Krystal Wilkerson--My Young Mormon Family

 There are times and seasons for everything, and sometimes it’s not our time to go back to school.
 This is especially true for mothers of young children.
 This doesn’t, however, mean we have to turn off our brain until we have the time and money to continue our formal education.

-One thing I learned from homeschooling my children was that education doesn’t have to happen in a classroom.
-If you have young children, you can use the principles of homeschooling to educate yourself.
+One thing I learned from homeschooling my children was that If you have young children, you can use the principles of homeschooling to educate yourself.
 Children don’t just learn from workbooks and textbooks.
 Their best learning comes out of their own passions, and happens in a variety of ways.

 While educating my children, I learned the subjects I taught them myself.
 If they were interested in dinosaurs, we read books on the subject and watched videos.
 We traveled to museums to look at bones, and had pretend digs in the sandbox.
 We decorated bedrooms with dinosaur pictures and quizzed each other on their identities.
 We even pretended to be dinosaurs.
 In order to answer their questions, I often found myself reading more grown-up material on the subject.

 As your children develop passions, learn right alongside them.
 Learning with your children is fun.
 You’ll share a common knowledge that can be talked about over dinner or in the car and the time you spend together on activities related to the new hobby will bring you closer together and create memories.
 While they subjects they’re passionate about may not be what you’d choose, you’ll find it easier to justify the time when it’s for the children.
 Read more

 Mormons attend church three hours each week.
 After the basic service, they attend two other classes.
 In addition to the regular courses, there are optional courses offered periodically in wards (congregations) as needed.
 One is the Marriage and Family Relations Course.